gblazquez/bowshockpy/docs/source/api/index.rst

 API Reference
 =============

-The API reference guide contains detailed descriptions of the functions and classes of ``bowshockpy``
+The API reference guide contains detailed descriptions of the functions and classes of ``BowshockPy``

 ..
    .. toctree::